prudviraj562/DevOps/Microsoft Cloud/Azure DevOps complete Guide.md

    like To Do, In Progress, and Done.
 It helps teams visualize work, limit tasks in progress, and identify bottlenecks for smoother, more efficient workflows.

    Example:
-     To Do	     In Progress	      Done
-     Task A	       Task B	         Task C

 ![image](https://github.com/user-attachments/assets/d93eb516-9965-4434-a738-d18492c16d65)